RamoFX/mojeklima-ui-react/README.md

 # MojeKlima DMP - UI (React)

+## Description
+This project focuses on the development of a web application designed primarily for mobile devices.
+Its purpose is to provide registered users with current weather information and flexible alerts based on customizable locations, utilizing an external service for real-time weather data.
+Users can manage all data, including location details, alerts, and account information, with options to edit or delete as needed.

+The application offers features such as user registration, login, and password recovery.
+The visual design supports both light (day) and dark (night) themes, dynamically adapting to the system's settings to ensure a seamless user experience.

 ## Overview
 This project was developed as part of my high school graduation requirements.
 It showcases some of my skills in front-end development, utilizing modern web technologies.